operator-framework/java-operator-plugins/docs/tutorial.md

 operator runs on your development machine and talks to the cluster.
 Or it can build images of your operator and run it directly in the cluster.

+There are three ways to run the operator:

+* Running the operator in the cluster
+* Running locally outside the cluster
+* Managed by the [Operator Lifecycle Manager (OLM)](https://sdk.operatorframework.io/docs/olm-integration/tutorial-bundle/#enabling-olm) in [bundle](https://sdk.operatorframework.io/docs/olm-integration/quickstart-bundle/) format

 In this section we will:

 * install the CRD